Skip to main content

 • International Financial Reporting Standards

-In 2001, the Accounting Standards Board of Japan (ASBJ) was formed under the auspices of the Financial Accounting Standards Foundation.
-The ASBJ is responsible for the development and deliberation of private sector accounting standards in Japan.
-All standards set by the ASBJ are subject to the endorsement of the Financial Services Agency (FSA).
+In Japan, the Accounting Standards Board of Japan (ASBJ), under the auspices of the Financial Accounting Standards Foundation (FASF), is responsible for the development and deliberation of private sector accounting standards.
+All standards issued by the ASBJ are subject to endorsement by the Financial Services Agency (FSA).

 Current Status: Partially Adopted